espitiaandres/penguin/README.md

 ## List of kwargs

-**Note:** by default, all kwargs are set to `False`.

 - `verbose`: When `True`, it shows all logs that are described by the other kwargs.
-When `False`, each kwarg would determine if that specific log is shown.
+When `False`, each kwarg would determine if that specific log is shown
+    - default: `False`
 - `show_args`: When `True`, it shows the function's signature, with the `*args` and `**kwargs` being passed in.
+    - default: `False`
 - `show_return`: When `True`, it shows the function's return value(s).
+    - default: `False`
+- `foreground`: When chosen from this list, `["red" "yellow", "green", "blue", "magenta", "cyan", "grey"]`, it colour the logger output **text** the chosen colour.
+    - default: `"grey"`
+- `background`: When chosen from this list, `["red" "yellow", "green", "blue", "magenta", "cyan", "grey", "black", "white"]`, it colour the logger output **background** the chosen colour.
+    - default: `"black"`

 # Documentation